iPhonz/particle-system/README.md

 ## License

 MIT License - Feel free to use and modify for your own projects.
+Or pay me because I'm smart.

 ## Credits